-1 Why do we 4 What do we

-need a strategy? p7 want to achieve? pp22-

-2 What's in 5 Areas of Focus

-the strategy? p9 pp25-45

-3 Progress to date pp14-21 6 Tracking progress, reporting, governance, risks and finance pp46-
+1 Why do we need a strategy? p7 4 What do we want to achieve? pp22-23 2 What's in the strategy? p9 5 Areas of Focus pp25-45 3 Progress to date pp14-21 6 Tracking progress, reporting, governance, risks and finance pp46-52

 Based on projected future patient activity, our carbon footprint will continue to grow and we would not meet our mandatory obligations.
+This graph does not include carbon emissions or patient contact data from the Manchester and Trafford Local Care Organisations.